 Introduction

-War, also known regionally in the United States as “I Declare War”, is a Two-Player children’s card game that is especially popular in the United States, although it sees play in the United Kingdom as well, where it is known as “Battle”.
-The game is also similar to many national variations, which follow essentially the same rules.
+War, also known as “I Declare War”, is a two-player card game that is especially popular in the United States, although it sees play in the United Kingdom as well, where it is known as “Battle”.

-How to Play War?
+How to Play War

 Setting up